pytr-org/pytr/README.md

     details                             Get details for an ISIN
     get_price_alarms                    Get current price alarms
     set_price_alarms                    Set new price alarms
-    export_transactions                 Get data from the timeline and export account transactions (account_transactions.csv) and according events in a JSON file (all_events.json)
+    export_transactions                 Read data from the TR timeline and export transactions into a file, e.g. as csv into account_transactions.csv.
     completion                          Print shell tab completion

 Options: